 Micro Four Thirds vs DSLR Lenses

 The cost, size and weight of the micro 4/3 camera body are all less than the DSLR counterpart.
 This lower price also applies to the lenses that go with it.
-It beats the full-frame
+It beats the full frame mirrorless camera lenses.
+You’ll be saving yourself hundreds of dollars per lens you buy.

 An entire setup could cost around three or four thousand dollars less for a micro 4/3 system than the DSLR.
 The smaller size of the lens can mean you’re giving up something in aperture though, and the apertures listed can be misleading.
 You need to apply the crop factor to that aperture, which will affect things like depth of field.